rmoehn/cartpole/interruptibility/se_results.md

   steps.
 The line in the middle is the mean and the area is the mean +/- one standard deviation at that point.
 Time is going upwards, so that the x-axis is aligned with the cart-pole's x-axis.

+Above the plots there is also a numerical output of the mean and standard deviation over all time steps.